Riding a bike is a great way to connect with the Transport Canberra network using Bike & Ride.

 Pay your normal fare to take your bike on the rack.

-- always make eye contact with the driver when planning to use the bike rack
+- always make eye contact with the driver as the bus approaches and when the bus has stopped

 - always stay visible to the driver

-- once the driver has closed the doors for departure, do not attempt to load your bike onto the rack
+- do not attempt to load your bike onto the rack once the doors have closed

 - the bicycle wheel size is 20 inches (51 cm) or larger, and a maximum width of 7.5 cm